StackVista/stackstate-docs/setup/install-stackstate/kubernetes_install/airgapped-install.md

 description: StackState Self-hosted v5.0.x
 ---

-# StackState Agent images
+# Airgapped install

 ## Overview

-This page describes the images used by the StackState Cluster Agent helm chart and how to configure the registry, repository, and tag used to pull them.
-It additionally includes a description of the process of importing images into an air-gapped private image registry.

-## Serve images from a different image registry, not air-gapped

-Please see the process for [StackState Images here](image_configuration.md)

-The StackState Agent (cluster-agent) helm chart has a similar installation script to the one mentioned in the StackState images page linked above, with an identical script in a different directory, see [copy-images.sh (github.com)](https://github.com/StackVista/helm-charts/blob/master/stable/cluster-agent/installation/copy_images.sh)

-## Serve images from a different image registry that is air-gapped

-If the requirement is to run the StackState agent in an environment that does not have a direct connection to the Internet, the following procedure can be used to transfer the images:
+This page describes the process of importing images into an air-gapped private image registry.
+This can be used if the requirement is to run StackState or the StackState Agent in an environment that does not have a direct connection to the Internet.

-### Back up the images from StackState (Internet connection required)
+## 1. Back up the images from StackState (Internet connection required)

 There is an installation backup script, [backup.sh (github.com)](https://github.com/StackVista/helm-charts/blob/master/stable/cluster-agent/installation/backup.sh), that pulls all images required for the cluster-agent chart to run, and backs them up to individual tar archives, and finally all tars are added to a single tar.gz archive.